yichunzhao/entity-validation/README.md

 @Validated: Spring annotation
 @Valid: Java annotation

-Both can be applied on the class, method, and argumen parameter levels.
+Both can be applied on the class, method, and method argument levels.

-Difference?
+What difference?

 ### Catch a constrain violation exception